INTERNATIONAL TRAVEL FROM THE U.S.

 A passport is required for ALL international travel.
 If you're traveling anywhere overseas, even to Canada, the Caribbean or Mexico, you need a passport to board an international flight and to enter any country.
-In general, your passport must be valid for at least six months after the date you enter a foreign country.
+In general, your passport must be valid for at least six months beyond the period of intended stay in a foreign country.

-Visit the U. S. State Department's website if you need a new passport or your passport is about to expire.
-There, you can find information on obtaining first time passports, passport renewals, second passport issuance and extra blank pages for an existing passport.
-You can also visit the U. S. Postal Service to find the closest Post Office that can also provide new and renewal passport services.
+Visit the U. S. State Department's websiteopens in a new window if you need a new passport or your passport is about to expire.
+There, you can find information on obtaining first time passports, passport renewals, second passport issuance.
+You can also visit the U. S. Postal Serviceopens in a new window to find the closest Post Office that can also provide new and renewal passport services.

 A travel visa is required to enter many countries.
 To see if one is required for your upcoming trip, visit the U. S. State Department travel websiteopens in a new window.